 The ARU Library is an integral part of the University.
-The library serves the information needs of undergraduate and postgraduate students, Academic Staff, Administrative staff and neighboring communities within the framework of the existing four schools, Institutes and units.
-The University library has a rich collection of materials in relation to Land subjects.
-The broad subject areas covered are Architectural studies, Urban and Regional Planning, Building and Construction Management, Environmental Science, Geomatics and Land Survey, Real Estates Studies, Community Development Studies and Economic related disciplines.

-The services offered in the library include borrowing and renewing of library materials; reference, internet, current awareness, selective dissemination and user instructions, user trainings and photocopying.
-Also there are collections in schools available at ARU which offer specialized materials falling under the respective school.
-The Institute of Human Settlement Studies (IHSS) has a collection which caters for information needs of researchers in the aspects of human settlements studies.
+It serves the information needs of undergraduate and postgraduate students, Staff, and neighbouring communities within the framework of the existing four schools, Institutes, and units.
+ARU library leads in providing information needs to the professionals in areas of built environment and other related disciplines.
+The broad subject areas covered are Architectural Studies, Urban and Regional Planning, Building and Construction Management, Environmental Science, Geomatics and Land Survey, Real Estates Studies, Community Development Studies and Economic related disciplines.
+Apart from the main library, there are two information resource centers located at the Institute of Human Settlement Studies (IHSS) and The Institute of Building Research (IBR) that have a collection which caters for the information needs of researchers in the aspects of human settlements studies and housing respectively.